henryperkins/docs/README.md

 ### Environment Variables

-Create a `.env` file in the root directory and add the following variables:
+Create a `.env` file in the root directory:

 ```env
 # OpenAI Configuration